 Rivets vs Bolts vs Welding Connection: Difference Explained

+In the 19th and 20th centuries, many significant steel structures were riveted, such as the Eiffel Tower and automobile skeletons.
+In the late 20th century, a considerable number of structures were welded, including automobile skeletons.
 However, some structures needed to be both lighter and stronger, such as airplane fuselages and steel bridges, and these use the screw connection technique.

 From the perspective of bearing force, riveting has better shear bearing capacity but poorer tensile bearing capacity.
 Bolted connections can bear both tension and shear strength.
 Welding can also bear tension and shear strength but is susceptible to tearing.

-From the perspective of detachability, bolted connections are detachable joints, while riveting and welding are not.
+Bolted connections are detachable joints, while riveting and welding are not.
+This makes bolted connections preferable for structures requiring maintenance or part replacement.

-From the perspective of quality assurance, bolted connections are better than riveting, which is better than welding.
+In terms of quality assurance, bolted connections are better than riveting, which is better than welding.
 Welding is the least easy to check the quality, which is why civil aviation aircraft use less welding.

 From the perspective of cost, bolted connections are more expensive than riveted and welded connections.
+They also add extra weight, making them less desirable in some applications.

-For dissimilar material connections (such as aluminum and titanium, composite and titanium, different series of aluminum alloys), welding is not a good choice (different materials are commonly joined in airplanes, so the range of applications is seriously affected by welding).
+For dissimilar material connections (such as aluminum and titanium, composite and titanium, different series of aluminum alloys), welding is not a good choice.
+Different materials are commonly joined in airplanes, so the range of applications is seriously affected by welding.

 PS1: Weld defects are relatively difficult to control, resulting in inconsistent fatigue properties.